All Episodes

 What you have right now is a targeted campaign to discredit and destroy.

-And we're we saw destruction today.
+And we saw destruction today.

 This wasn't just discredit.